dlatikaynen/scorchGore/README.md

-# scorchGore
-The Scorch Gore Game
+# The Scorch Gore Game

 #intentionallyugly
 Recommended for kids age 12 and up (pixel violence, not so mild language)